zxzCodes/ytchapters/README.md

 # Project Overview

-Here visit the project [ytchapters](https://ytchapters.vercel.app/)
+Here visit the projecs https://ytchapters-j7ba.vercel.app/

 paste a youtube link and it will generate chapters for you